Guardian agent metagovernance (guards for the guardians)

 |---|---|---|

-The wiki should adopt one.
-D9 sub-domain is probably the lighter-touch choice — metagovernance maps to the same maturity-progression curve as other operations, and L3 metagovernance evidence (per-control evidence per the five Gartner controls) integrates naturally with the existing D9 evidence requirements.
+The D9 sub-domain is the lighter-touch choice.
+Metagovernance follows the same maturity-progression curve as other operations, and L3 metagovernance evidence (per-control evidence across the five Gartner controls) integrates with the existing D9 evidence requirements.

 Maturity ladder